vinymax10/AILS-CVRP/README.md

 **-dMax** : Initial reference distance between the reference solution and the  solution obtained after the local search.
 The default value is 30.

 **-dMin** : Final Reference distance between the reference solution and the solution obtained after the local search.
 The default value is 15.

+## Data

+The folder data contains all literature instances tested (files with extension .vrp).
+The files with the extension .sol refer to the Best Known Solutions (BKSs) used to calculate the gaps.

+## Results

+The folder results contain all tables and figures elaborated after carrying out the experiments using the instances found in the folder data.
+To achieve the results presented in [Table 2](results/Table2.png) and [Table 3 (part 1)](results/Table3_1.png), [Table 3 (part 2)](results/Table3_2.png) and [Table 3 (part 3)](results/Table3_3.png), we ran the scripts in folder [scripts](scripts).
+The script [scriptAilsIIUCHOA.sh](scripts/scriptAilsIIUCHOA.sh) refer to the tests performed with the X instances, whereas the script [scriptAilsIIArnold.sh](scripts/scriptAilsIIArnold.sh) run the remainder instances.